 Bridges: 17 magnificent bridges connect the city over both the Willamette and Columbia rivers, including the newest, the Tilikum Crossing, which is the largest car-free bridge in the US.

-Brunch: Every Saturday and Sunday morning, the entire city waits in line to get brunch at the endless brunch spots in the city.
+Brunch: Every Saturday and Sunday morning, the entire city waits in lines to get brunch at the endless brunch spots in the city.
+Interesting flavor combos like jalapeño waffles are just the beginning of the endless foodie scene.

 Bumper Stickers: Portlandians are a political bunch.
 They'll protest anything and usually win.
-There are several stickers you often see around town, mainly about reading, beer, Portlandia slogans, anything democratic, and the infamous 'keep Portland weird'.
+There are several stickers you often see around town, not only on cars but also anywhere else a sticker can be, mainly about bikes, books, beer, Portlandia slogans, anything democratic, and the infamous “Keep Portland Weird”.

 Cannon Beach: A quick one and a half hour drive from the city is Cannon Beach, on the Oregon coast.
 It's famous Haystack Rock, a huge rock formation that juts out of the water and is a whopping 235 feet tall.
 Also the filming location for the original Point Break.